Chesty Puller: Battle of Peleliu

+Return to the U.S.

 Puller returned to the United States in November 1944, was named executive officer of the Infantry Training Regiment at Camp Lejeune and, two weeks later, commanding officer.
 After the war, he was made director of the 8th Reserve District at New Orleans, and later commanded the Marine barracks at Pearl Harbor.

 Korean War

 At the outbreak of the Korean War, Puller was once again assigned as commander of the 1st Marine Regiment.
 He participated in the landing at Inchon on September 15, 1950, and was awarded the Silver Star Medal.
 For leadership from September 15 through November 2, he was awarded his second Legion of Merit.
 He was awarded the Distinguished Service Cross from the U.S. Army for heroism in action from November 29 to December 4, and his fifth Navy Cross for heroism during December 5–10, 1950, at the Battle of Chosin Reservoir.
 It was during that battle that he said the famous line, "We've been looking for the enemy for some time now.
 We've finally found him.
 We're surrounded.
 That simplifies things."

 In January 1951, Puller was promoted to brigadier general and was assigned duty as assistant division commander (ADC) of the 1st Marine Division.
-On February 24, however, his immediate superior, Major General O.P.
-Smith, was hastily transferred to command IX Corps when its Army commander, Major General Bryant Moore, died.
+On February 24, however, his immediate superior, Major General Oliver Prince Smith, was hastily transferred to command IX Corps when its Army commander, Major General Bryant Moore, died.
 Smith's transfer left Puller temporarily in command of the 1st Marine Division until sometime in March.
 He completed his tour of duty as assistant commander and left for the United States on May 20, 1951.
 He took command of the 3rd Marine Division at Camp Pendleton in California until January 1952, and then was assistant commander of the division until June 1952.
 He then took over Troop Training Unit Pacific at Coronado, California.
 In September 1953, he was promoted to major general.

-Post-Korean War
+Post-Korean War life

 In July 1954, Puller took command of the 2nd Marine Division at Camp Lejeune in North Carolina until February 1955 when he became Deputy Camp Commander.
 He suffered a stroke, and was retired by the Marine Corps on November 1, 1955, with a promotion to lieutenant general.

 His nickname was related to the way his barrel chest stood out due to his aggressive stance, with legends claiming that a steel plate had been inserted by surgeons to treat a battle wound.
-In a handwritten addition to a typed 22 November 1954 letter to Major Frank C. Sheppard, Puller wrote, "I agree with you 100%.
+In a handwritten addition to a typed November 22, 1954, letter to Major Frank C. Sheppard, Puller wrote, "I agree with you 100%.
 I had done a little soldiering previous to Guadalcanal and had been called a lot of names, but why 'Chesty'?
 Especially the steel part??"